Brazilian GP: Lewis Hamilton wins after Max Verstappen hits backmarker

 What happened in the Verstappen-Ocon clash?

-Verstappen was surging clear of Hamilton with twenty laps remaining when he hit Ocon.
+Verstappen was surging clear of Hamilton with 20 laps remaining when he hit Ocon.

+Although replays showed that the Red Bull squeezed the Force India, Sky F1 pundit Martin Brundle instantly concluded: "The leader is entitled to expect clear passage."

-The stewards immediately put the incident under investigation and blamed the backmarker for the clash, meting out a ten-second penalty against the youngster.
+The stewards agreed, blaming Ocon for the clash and meting out a 10-second penalty against the youngster.

 Hamilton, though, later suggested that Verstappen could have been cautious as he attempted to round the Mercedes junior.

+"I wasn't surprised by it or anything like that," said Hamilton.
+"I saw them racing but they weren't racing for the same position.
+In my mind, I would have been in a different frame of mind."

-A livid Verstappen threatened retribution against Ocon and the pair were filmed shoving each other in the weigh-in room immediately after the race had ended before being separated by FIA officials.
+A livid Verstappen threatened retribution against Ocon and the pair were filmed shoving each other in the weigh-in room before being separated by FIA officials.

+Verstappen said: "We are passionate, l am a winner and to be taken out like that, l was not happy."

+After being summoned to the stewards, Verstappen was found guilty of acting inappropriately and punished with two days of public service.

 Brazilian GP race result